 Want to see how After Effects compares to Premiere Pro?
 Read our in-depth After Effects vs. Premiere Pro comparison.

-Step 2: Adjust the Height, Width, Timebase, and Pixel Aspect Ratio of the layer and click OK.
+- Adjust the Height, Width, Timebase, and Pixel Aspect Ratio.

 - Go to File > New > Adjustment Layer.
 If Adjustment Layer is greyed out, be sure to click out of any items selected in the Project panel.
 An adjustment layer panel will pop up.